danieltle/Computing-Grobner-Fans/README.md

 1. Daniel Le - Department of Mathematics, Colby College
 2. George Simmons - Department of Computer Science, University of Michigan

+## Mentor
+Dr. Sabina Haque - Department of Mathematics & Center for the Study of Complex Systems - University of Michigan

 ## References

 This project builds upon the algorithms and software developed in the following works: